Teriyaki Salmon (Better Than Takeout – Sticky, Sweet & Savory Glazed Salmon)

 Tips & Variations

-Swap honey for maple syrup if preferred
+Swap the honey for maple syrup for a slightly different sweetness.

 Make-Ahead & Storage